lparedes17/AlexFischerPortfolioWebsite/README.md

 # Next Steps
 It would be nice to
 - add functionality to the form
-- add a button to return to the top in the footer.
+- create a modal to navigate page from hamburger icon in mobile version
-- create pages for each work
+- add animation for loading and scrolling to view info